On the sum of a prime and a square-free number with divisibility conditions: Some bounds

 \section{Some bounds}

 As motivated in the previous section, we now provide bounds for $R_{d,e}(n)$.
-This will be done using a method similar to that in \cite{dudek2017sum} and \cite{francis2020additive}. \begin{lemma} Let $e$ and $d$ be positive square-free integers with $e\mid d$.
+This will be done using a method that generalises that in \cite{dudek2017sum} and \cite{francis2020additive}.
+In particular, \cite[Lemma 9]{francis2020additive} corresponds to the case $d=e=1$. \begin{lemma} Let $e$ and $d$ be positive square-free integers with $e\mid d$.
 Define

 Here,